Botanical Name: Citrus limon 'Meyer'

 Water: Water thoroughly, allowing the surface of the soil to dry between waterings.

 Humidity: Average room (around 40% relative humidity).
 Put the container on a tray of wet pebbles and mist the foliage to increase humidity.
+Dry indoor air can cause flowers to fall off without growing fruit.

 Soil: Well-draining potting mix works best for citrus trees.
 Use a peat moss-based mix with added perlite and/or vermiculite.